MileHacker Logo

 Vegetarian and Vegan Options

-While meat and seafood feature prominently, vegetarian options are increasingly available.
+While flesh and seafood are a major feature, meat-free options are increasingly available.
 Look for "pratos sem carne".

 Many salads, rice and bean dishes, and fresh fruit are naturally vegetarian.
 Vegan options might need specific requests.